jonathanlermitage/manon/README.md

-do b         build without testing do c         clean do p         package application to manon.jar do w 3.5.2   set or upgrade Maven wrapper to 3.5.2 do cv        check plugins and dependencies versions do uv        update plugins and dependencies versions
+do b         build without testing do c         clean do p         package application to manon.jar do rd        package and run application with dev profile do w 3.5.2   set or upgrade Maven wrapper to 3.5.2 do cv        check plugins and dependencies versions do uv        update plugins and dependencies versions